 Jessica Monnin, Administrative Assistant: Jess is a recent graduate from Edgewood College, with a Bachelor’s in Business Management and a certificate from the Sustainability Leadership Program.
 Jess has a passion for sustainable living, local farms and the environment.
 When she is not at work, you may find her in her hammock reading, walking around the lake, or traveling back to her home country in France.

 Matt Neff, Project Coordinator: Green Shield Certified, IPM STAR, IPM Voice.
 Matt received his B.A. in English Literature from Arizona State University.
 His experiences in journalism, tutoring, and animal rescue cemented his interest in sustainable environmental and cultural initiatives.

-Erika Nickels, Project Team Coordinator: Supply Chain Sustainability.
+Erika Nickels, Audit Coordinator: Supply Chain Sustainability.
 Erika received her B.S. in Sociology and Environmental Studies from the University of Wisconsin-Madison.
 Growing up her parents owned a local restaurant which is where she developed an interest in sustainable food systems.
 In her free time, you can find Erika hiking, camping or eating sweet potatoes.